 Trinidad and Tobago (and the Caribbean) are the same when it comes to infertility — totally, wonderfully, unique!

 When you are struggling to have a baby, everyone and their auntie in T&T has some advice for you.
-Some of this fertility advice is helpful, but most of it is just plain wrong (let me hasten to say that every country in the world has their just-plain-wrong fertility myths!).
+Some of this fertility advice is helpful, but most of these old wives tales on how to get pregnant are just plain wrong (let me hasten to say that every country in the world has their just-plain-wrong fertility myths!).

-These fertility traditions have been passed around so often, and repeated so much, that it is difficult for a woman to differentiate fertility myths from fertility facts.
+These fertility traditions have been passed around so often, and repeated so much, that it is difficult for anyone to differentiate fertility myths from fertility facts.

 Let’s Bust Some Fertility Myths!

-Let me take you on an entertaining journey through the top 14 fertility myths I hear.
+Let me take you on an entertaining journey through the top 14 fertility myths I hear in the Caribbean.
 Along the way, I’ll enlighten you with the real fertility facts.

-Myth #1 Use Gravity to Keep Semen in your Vagina after Sex to Increase Fertility
+Myth #1.
+Use Gravity to Keep Sperm in your Vagina after Sex to Increase Fertility

 What does this fertility myth actually mean?
 That you need to use cushions to raise your bottom high in the air after sex!
-This way the semen that your partner has ejaculated into your vagina cannot run out and you are more likely to get pregnant.
+This way the sperm that your partner has just left in your vagina cannot run out.
+Is this really likely to increase your chances of pregnancy naturally?
+Are you are really more likely to get pregnant if you do a handstand after sex?

 This is one fertility myth that’s easy to bust!
 It’s just not true!

 I hear this a lot from women and it’s one of the big fertility myths.
-Many family and friends will also assume that it is the woman when a couple has infertility.
+Many family and friends will also assume that it is the woman’s “fault” when a couple has infertility.
 Strangely, men rarely blame themselves.
 Well, guess what?
 This is another myth that we can bust!

 The fact is that the causes of infertility vary around the world.